filipzd/phila9/README.md

 Hi, I'm Filip Zdravkovic, an aspiring software developer, in love with UX/UI design.
 I'm very passionate about cross-platform software, and iOS and MacOS development.
-I am working for [SimplyDelivery](https://www.simplydelivery.nl), as Front-End Developer.
-I'm currently based in Rotterdam, the Netherlands.
+I am working for [SimplyDelivery](https://www.simplydelivery.nl), as Front-End Developer, and I'm currently based in Rotterdam, the Netherlands.

 In my free time I'm into drones and videography.
 You can check my [IG](https://www.instagram.com/filip.zd/) for some videos.